 In May 2022, GiveWell recommended a $35 million grant1 to New Incentives.
-The grant was funded in part by donations made to the Maximum Impact Fund between January and March 2022 ($21.5 million) and in part through a grant from Open Philanthropy ($13.7 million).
+The grant was funded in part by donations to the Top Charities Fund between January and March 2022 ($21.5 million) and in part through a grant from Open Philanthropy ($13.7 million).
 New Incentives runs a conditional cash transfer (CCT) program in North West Nigeria which seeks to increase uptake of routine immunizations through cash transfers, raise public awareness of the benefits of vaccination, and reduce the frequency of vaccine stockouts.
 New Incentives expects to use this funding to continue to expand in northern Nigeria and to extend its work in its current areas of operation through 2024.
 New Incentives is one of GiveWell's top charities.

 We recommended this grant because we believe that the work that the grant will support will be cost-effective.
 New Incentives' program is among the most cost-effective programs we know of.
 We will have the opportunity to learn about the impact of the grant through New Incentives' surveys of vaccine coverage before and after it begins working in an area and through its routine monitoring.
 New Incentives has a track record of fast growth and stands out for its dedication to identifying, responding to, and being transparent about issues it faces.